godot/example-rspec-guard-ruby/README.md

 example-rspec-guard-ruby
 ========================

-import ranking data from file
+- import ranks data from a file